 Overnight: Luoyang | Breakfast, Dinner

 Luoyang - Xi’an.
 Today we explore the UNESCO-listed 5th and 6th Century Longmen Caves etched into the cliffs of the Yi River.
 The 2,300 caves (grottoes) are adorned with 110,000 statues and images of Buddha, carved during the Northern Wei Dynasty.
 This afternoon we board the high speed train to Xi’an (journey time approx 2hrs).
 After hotel check-in and some time to fresh up we’ll embark on a casual bike ride around the Xi’an City Wall.
-Looking down as you pedal offers delightful views of the Old City in the centre of the walls and the modern city on the outside.
+Looking down as you pedal offers delightful views of the Old City in the center of the walls and the modern city on the outside.

 Emperor Qin’s Terracotta Warriors are reputed to be the greatest discovery of the 20th century - 7,000 life-sized clay soldiers stand ready for battle.
 We visit the archaeological site and the workshop where the replica warriors are crafted.
 Tonight, we welcome you to join the optional Tang Dynasty Show, which includes dinner, a traditional performance and transfers (bookable locally).

 Overnight: Xi'an | Breakfast, Lunch